JacobDiazCruz/fullstack-exam/README.md

 ## Exam Notes:
+Issues I've found and some changes that I've made.

 1. Initially, after creating a user profile, the updated profile wouldn't appear in the list.
 I fixed this by triggering the **`getAllProfiles`** action after successfully creating a new user profile.